hyosung11/Launch-School/journal.md

 08:02 Decided to wait to do KSS until after my interview.
 Started reading *Learn Like a Pro* chapter on testing, but decided to read it later.
 Now reading *A Mind for Numbers*.

 08:33 My stomach itches so much.
 It feels good instantaneously to itch.
 Why?
-I added some hydrocortison, but I have calamine lotion on my brain.
+I added some hydrocortisone, but I have calamine lotion on my brain.